Who We Are

-A̱ka̱la Society is an land and water-based non-profit operated by a group of Musgamagw Dzawada̱’enux̱w people.
+A̱ka̱la Society is an Outdoor Education non-profit operated by a group of Musgamakw Dzawada̱’enux̱w citizens.

 Board of Directors